d3d0/grouped-product-swatches-slider/readme.txt

 == Description ==

-This plugin show a grouped product content slider in the archive product page.
+This plugin show all product variations image and info in a grouped content slider in the archive product page.